 Brian grew up on the west side of Indianapolis and became a Christian in the Free Methodist Church.
-From an early age, he sensed a call to the minisry, and he studied religion, philosophy, and Biblical literature in college to better equip himself for it.
-During that time, he began attending an urban church on the near east side of Indianapolis and ended up serving as a youth pastor there for four years.
-His experiences at that church were powerful and life-changing, and they challenged him to reexamine the way he understood both the gospel and the world.
+From an early age, he sensed a call to ministry and studied religion, philosophy, and Biblical literature in college to better equip himself.
+During that time, he began attending an urban church on the near east side of Indianapolis and ended up serving as youth pastor there for four years.
+His experiences at that church were powerful and life-changing and challenged him to reexamine the way he understood both the gospel and the world.

-Brian went to Duke Divinity School in order to deepen his theological understanding.
-There, he came to appreciate the peace witness and ecclesiological understanding of the Mennonite Church, and he eventually decided that he wanted to join it.
-When he returned to Indianapolis, he and his wife began attending Shalom Mennonite Church, and they quickly fell in love with it.
-When a position opened up for an Associate Pastor in 2012, Brian eagerly pursued it.
-He has been serving the church since 2013, during which time, he and his wife have had two daughters.
+Brian attended Duke Divinity School to deepen his theological understanding.
+At Duke, he came to appreciate the peace witness and ecclesiological understanding of the Mennonite Church and eventually decided that he wanted to join.
+Upon returning to Indianapolis, he and his wife began attending Shalom Mennonite Church and quickly fell in love with it.
+When the Associate Pastor position opened up in 2012, Brian eagerly pursued it.
+He has served the church since 2013 in different pastoral capacities, during which time, he and his wife have had two daughters and a son.

-Brian is generally at the office between 10am and 4pm on Mondays, as well as other miscellaneous times throughout the week.
+Brian is generally available to meet on Mondays and Fridays, as well as other miscellaneous times throughout the week.
+However, he is not always in the church building.
 If you would like to meet with him, feel free to email him at email@example.com.